Introduction and Background

 The previous legislation would have seen the proposed changes come into effect on 1 July 2019 - the new legislation had a later effective date of July 1, 2020 - and the definition of "foreign residents" above included Australian citizens and permanent residents living outside Australia and non-resident for Australian tax purposes.

-This is an unnecessary, discriminatory piece of legislation pursued by an LNP Government that was clearly of the view that expats, because they are "disenfranchised" from a voting perspective, could simply be ignored.
-Australian expatriate groups around the world should take the opportunity when meeting new Labor Government representatives to press the view that this is an unfair and inequitable piece of legislation that should be withdrawn.
+This is an unnecessary, discriminatory piece of legislation pursued by an LNP Government that was clearly of the view that expats, because they were "disenfranchised" from a voting perspective, could simply be ignored.
+Australian expatriate groups around the world should take the opportunity when meeting Labor Government representatives to press the view that this is an unfair and inequitable piece of legislation that should be withdrawn although there is no suggestion that a "reset" will occur; indeed, the current Government is continuing with moves to further tighten tax residency rules.

 A Summary of the Legislation